-Sometimes not getting the job actually has nothing to do with you.
+Sometimes, not getting the job has nothing to do with you.
 You may have been a great candidate and put your best effort forward, but there was simply a better candidate going for the same role.
 They had more experience and qualifications.
-There is not much you can do in these situations other than to not take it personally.
+There is not much you can do in these situations other than not to take it personally.
 It’s just part of the job search process.

 Some companies simply may not be able to afford you.
+You want more money than they are willing to pay, even if you are justified in your expectations.
 If your compensation expectations are way out of alignment with what a company can afford or is willing to spend, they will reject your candidacy.

 It’s not always about your qualifications and experience.
 Many companies are looking for someone with a specific type of personality.
-Companies reject candidates because they do not develop a good connection during the hiring process.
-They do not see you as someone who is the right fit for company culture.
+Companies often reject candidates because they do not develop a good connection during the hiring process.
+They do not see you as someone who is the right fit for the company culture.
+You lack the soft skills they are seeking in a candidate.

 Who your references are and what they have to say about you is another top reason for a candidate to get rejected.
 If you don’t have glowing references and come highly recommended, you could have challenges getting a job offer.
 Companies are cautious about making hiring mistakes.